patrickschur/language-detection/README.md

 $t->learn();
 ```

-If we have our language profile, we can classify texts by their language.
+Now, we can classify texts by their language.
 To detect the language correctly, the length of the input text should be at least some sentences.

 ```php